pecamardelli/appstore-demo/README.md

 - Create a database with the name specified in the `.env` file.
 - Create the `users` table and populate it with several developer and client role entries.
+- Create the `categories` table and populate it with some entries.
-- Create the `apps` table and populate it with
+- Create the `apps` table and populate it with entries linked to a user.
+- Create the `purchases` table and populate it with some sales linked to a client user.